-If your kitchen or cake decorating area is cluttered and messy, I feel your frustration and I’m going to share 14 hacks to get organized!
+If your kitchen or cake decorating area is cluttered and messy, I feel your frustration!
+I’m going to share 14 hacks for organizing baking supplies and cake decorating tools.

 If you prefer to watch a video of this tutorial, scroll to the bottom of the page.